Vrund1133/VrundsBookStore/VrundsBookStore/README.txt

 0243: Now I am going to add POST method in CoverTypeController.cs file.

+0243: Tere is an error of not showing the edit and delete button on the browser....

 0244: Now Added the HTTP Delete mothod in the CvUpsert.cshtml file and also added the delete method in the covertype.js file...

+0245: Now I am hoping to have those buttons because I recheck the code and I am oing to run the project....

 0245: Finally I am running the application...
 Successfully run the application and I can add and delete the recort in the Cover Type CRUD.